-The method has been criticized mostly for imprecisely estimates of the time series end points and an absence of a common rule for choosing an objectively correct value for the parameter λ .
-Besides, Hodrick Prescott (HP) filter can not capture structural breaks in the trends of economic series.
+The method has been criticized mostly on two grounds: for imprecise estimates of the time series end points and an absence of a common rule for choosing an objectively correct value for the parameter λ .
+Besides, the Hodrick Prescott (HP) filter can not capture structural breaks in the trends of economic series.
 One of the most commonly used improvements of the HP filter is an extension of the forecast period over the data sample in order to mitigate the end-of-sample problem.